 When it comes to outdoor fun, Heritage Park is Simpsonville’s star recreational attraction.
 Along with its popular CCNB Amphitheatre, hosting concerts and community events, the park features a wide array of amenities, including ballfields, playgrounds, picnic shelters and paved trails.

 Its impressive baseball/softball complex includes six ballfields with batting cages, soft toss tunnels and a practice infield.
-The park also offers two modern, age-appropriate playground areas, trails for walking, running and biking and a working replica miniature steam train you can ride for just $3.
+The park also offers two modern, age-appropriate playground areas, trails for walking, running and biking, and a working replica miniature steam train you can ride for just $3.
 (Children younger than 2 years old ride free with an accompanying adult.
 Only cash and checks are accepted.)